 Wave is Future Demand’s campaign activation surface.
-Where Lookout tells you what to focus on, Wave is how partners act on it: build audience packages, configure and publish campaigns, and read attribution results.
+Where Lookout tells you what to focus on, Wave is how partners act on it: configure and publish campaigns against an event’s taste-cluster audiences, edit them while they run, and read attribution results.

 The pages you’ll rebuild